-- In Inputs > Data sets, type the name of the first file in the Data set 1 box
+- In Inputs > Data sets, type the name of the first file stored on the Cloud Drive in the Data set 1 box.

-- In Inputs > Data sets, type the name of the second file in the Data set 2 box
+- In Inputs > Data sets, type the name of the second file stored on the Cloud Drive in the Data set 2 box.

 By default, the procedure uses Automatic Variable Matching.